html5rocks/www.html5rocks.com/content/mobile/high-dpi/en/index.md

 With this approach, you regain the benefits of look-ahead parsing, which was lost with the JS solution.
-You also gain the flexibility of choosing your responsive breakpoints (eg. you can have low, mid and high DPI images), which was lost with the server-side approach.
+You also gain the flexibility of choosing your responsive breakpoints (for example, you can have low, mid and high DPI images), which was lost with the server-side approach.

 Unfortunately it's still a little unwieldy, and leads to strange looking CSS (or requires preprocessing).
 Also, this approach is restricted to